xbeat/Machine-Learning/README.md

 Retrieval-Augmented Generation (RAG) combines information retrieval with text generation.
 This presentation focuses on two key retrieval techniques: sparse and dense vector tools, implemented in Python.

+## Faster Code with Literal Syntax

+Literal Syntax vs Constructor Syntax

+Python offers two main ways to initialize basic data structures: literal syntax and constructor syntax.
+This slideshow will explore why literal syntax is generally faster and more efficient than constructor syntax for creating lists, dictionaries, and strings.

 ## Types of Recurrent Neural Networks and Their Applications

 Types of RNNs: An Overview